Skip Navigation LinksLocal-Assistance-LHJ

 Climate and Health Vulnerability Indicators for California (CCHVIz)

-Interactive data visualization platform for the Climate Change & Health Vulnerability Indicators for California.
+Interactive data visualization platform for the Climate Change and Health Vulnerability Indicators for California.

 Shows the health co-benefits of active travel as a strategy to reduce greenhouse gas emissions.